-The stitch pattern is beginner-friendly using only simple chains and single crochet stitches.
+Plus, it is beginner-friendly, making it a great pattern to learn how to crochet.
+It uses only simple chains and single crochet stitches.
 Here is a basic tutorial:

 Skip a chain and single crochet into the next chain.
 Chain 1.
-Repeat across.
+Then repeat across.
 The last chain 1 counts as your turning chain.

-The second row is started with a chain one.
+Row 2: The second row is started with a chain one.
 Then single crochet into the first stitch, and into the first chain one space.
-Chain one, skip the next stitch and single crochet into the chain space.
+Chain one, skip the next stitch, and single crochet into the chain space.
 Chain 1.